 MEAL PLANNING FOR CATERED GROUPS

 In order to assist our chef in planning a menu that suits all group members, we ask that the group organizer check with all group members about dietary requirements, food allergies and food preferences and relay that information to us.
-Vegetarian options are available at no extra cost.
-Dietary restrictions and allergen-free food options are available for an additional cost of $150 + GST/person.
+Dietary restrictions and allergen-free food options are available for an additional cost of $200 + GST/person.
 Special meal requests must be received at least 2 weeks in advance.

-A copy of our menu will be provided although some items may vary depending on produce availability.
 Note that guests must provide their own alcohol.
-Please bring beer in cans.
+Please bring beer in cans and limit the amount of glass flown into the lodge.
 Note that it is bad luck to fly alcohol OUT of the lodge so plan your amount accordingly!